55 Pages Posted: 23 Dec 2018 Last revised: 13 Jul 2019

-We use a novel experimental design to study how players update their beliefs about the beliefs of others.
-We find that higher-order beliefs respond to information about how lower-order beliefs are formed and are updated more slowly when a player faces uncertainty about others' information.
-We also identify a novel behavioral bias: Higher-order beliefs become less accurate over time, even as more information becomes available.
-We argue that this is driven by a failure of theory of mind, i.e., a failure of players to correctly predict the way in which others form beliefs.
+We use a novel experiment to study how players form and update their beliefs about the beliefs of others.
+The experiment is designed so that players' choices correspond to higher-order expectations about a common state of the world (e.g., economic fundamentals).
+We find that higher-order expectations reflect a certain degree of sophistication.
+In particular, they respond to information about how lower-order expectations are formed and are updated more slowly when a player faces uncertainty about others' information.
+However, we also identify a novel behavioral bias: Higher-order expectations diverge over time, even as more information becomes available.
+This finding points to a failure of theory of mind, i.e., a failure of subjects to correctly predict the way in which others process information.

 JEL Classification: C90, D83, D89